We are honored that you are considering Good Shepherd Episcopal School as a partner for your child’s education.

 Good Shepherd Episcopal School offers the advantage of a learning environment which encourages your child to take risks and stretch intellectually, physically, and spiritually without the added pressure of sharing a campus with high school students.

 The best way for you to get to know Good Shepherd is to join us at any of our Prospective Parent Visits, Open House events, or on a tour.
-You may find our PreK students working with 4th grade students to create light-up sculptures; you may happen upon Kindergartners constructing ice castles; or, perhaps 7th grade students aren’t learning on our campus, but rather their education is taking place in Big Bend National Park on their annual Classroom of the Earth trip.
+You may find our PreK students working with 4th grade students to create light-up sculptures; you may happen upon Kindergartners constructing ice castles; or, perhaps 7th grade students aren’t learning on our campus, but rather their education is taking place in the Buffalo National River Park on their annual Classroom of the Earth trip.

 Please let us know how we may assist you as you navigate the admission process.
 We look forward to meeting you soon and sharing with you our joy and passion for Good Shepherd Episcopal School.